-You’ve likely heard of udon noodles, but have you tried a delicious kitsune udon recipe?
-It’s one of the most popular Japanese noodle soups.
+You’ve likely heard of udon noodles, but have you tried delicious kitsune udon before?
+It’s one of the most popular Japanese noodle soups!

-It’s by far one of the most hearty and tasty Japanese soups.
-It’s served piping hot during cold months, but it’s savored cold with dashi sauce during hot summer days.
+It’s by far one of the most hearty and tastiest Japanese soups.
+It’s served piping hot during cold months, but it’s served cold with dashi sauce during hot summer days.

-If you’re a fan of Japanese noodle soups, you’ll appreciate the tasty seafood flavors, chewy noodles combined with the texture of aburaage tofu.
+If you’re a fan of Japanese noodle soups, then you’ll appreciate the tasty seafood flavors and chewy noodles combined with the texture of abura-age tofu.

 I’m sharing my favorite kitsune udon soup recipe with you, plus a few variations you can try too!

 In this post we'll cover:

 - 1 What is kitsune udon?

 - 5 Kitsune udon recipe variations

 - 6 Origin of kitsune udon